-In 1811-12, the trade between India and Foreign Europe was a blank.
-In 1822-3, it presents a value of little less than a crore of rupees.
-Nor was this at the expense of Great Britain, as the trade with the United Kingdom increased from 3,560,000.t to 6,419,000., or nearly double.
-Lords' Report, 1830.
-App.
-C. The total trade in 1813-14 amounted to nearly fourteen millions sterling; in 1822-3 it exceeded nineteen millions.
-2 Revenues of 1822-23 £23,120,000 cies of war imposed large additions to the ordinary BOOK II. expenditure of the military establishments, the cost of CHAP.
+The military charges for the five years, from 1809-10 to 1813-14 inclusive averaged annually 7,344,0007.
+In the two years, 1815-16, 1816-17, years of cies of war imposed large additions to the ordinary BOOK II. expenditure of the military establishments, the cost of CHAP.
 XII. which could not be extinguished simultaneously with the cessation of their cause.
 It was also necessary to provide investments of goods or bullion to England, and to furnish supplies to the trade of the Company with China, the amount of which was intended to replace the charges incurred in England on behalf of the territorial expenses of the East India Company.
 The surplus of the local revenue was inadequate to meet these calls, and it became unavoidably necessary to have recourse to loans from the capitalists in India.
-An addition of rather more than two millions was, consequently, made to the public debt, but by judicious financial arrangements, the demand for interest was not suffered to be materially enhanced; and some of the still remaining embarrassing conditions of former loans were further counteracted by the transfer of all outstanding loans, of which the principal and interest were demandable in Eugland at the option of the holder. into one general loan, declared irredeemable during the continuance of the charter, after which payment of the principal might be demanded at home, the interest in the meantlme being payable there also, only in the case of the Nepal war, the average annual amount was 8,840,000%, or 1,496,000%, in excess of the former average.
-In the five years following, the season of the Mahratta war and its consequences, the average rose nearly a million more, being 9,770,0001.
-In 1822-23, they were reduced by 1,365,0001., having falle 1 to 8,405,000.
+An addition of rather more than two millions was, consequently,' made to the public debt, but by judicious financial arrangements, the demand for interest was not suffered to be materially enhanced; and some of the still remaining embarrassing conditions of former loans were further counteracted by the transfer of all outstanding loans, of which the principal and interest were demandable in England at the option of the holder. into one general loan, declared irredeemable during the continuance of the charter, after which payment of the principal might be demanded at home, the interest in the meantime being payable there also, only in the case of creditors residing in Europe.
+The blended character (f the Nepal war, the average annual amount was 8,840,000%, or 1,496,000% in excess of the former average.
+In the five years following, the season of the Mahratta war and its consequences, the average rose nearly a million more, being 9,770,0007.
+In 1822-23, they were reduced by 1,365,0007., having falle 1 to 8,405,000.
 Lords' Report.
 Appendix C. No. 2.
-1 Debt bearing interest 1813-14 #27,002,000 £27,002,000 creditors residing in Europe.2 The blended character (f
+Debt bearing interest 1813-14 #27,002,000 £27,002,000 do.